 This framework will produce derelict ships, fully functional enemy ships, space bases, asteroid surfaces, planet maps.

 Stardeus has built-in tooling and a public GitHub repository that makes it easy to contribute translations.
-It is already translated to German, French, Japanese, Chinese, Czech and Portuguese (Brasil).
+It is already translated to several languages, including German, French, Japanese and Chinese.

 If you would like to contribute a translation, best place to start is #stardeus-translations channel on Stardeus Discord.

 A great game cannot be made without listening to what the players have to say.
 That’s why there is a built-in feedback form that includes your save file, a screenshot, along with your message to the developer.